Zhou-London/Haskell-Full-Note/README.md

 Vscode as well

 		sudo apt -install code
-		//I don't really like it for haskell

 ## Compile/Run

-		ghci //Enter ghci
+		ghci --Enter ghci
-		ghci> :l your_program_name //Load the source file ghci> your_program_name parameter //Play with the function you have written in source file :quit //Leave ghci
+		ghci> :l your_program_name --Load the source file ghci> your_program_name parameter --Play with the function you have written in source file :q --Leave ghci

-## Basic
+## Call Function

 Parenthesis doesn't mean the parameter but the priority of execution of functions